-In the election of directors, the two nominees for director who receive the most votes will be elected.
-All other proposals require the favorable vote of a majority of those shares present, in person or by proxy, and entitled to vote on that proposal.
+In the election of directors, the three nominees for director who receive the highest number of affirmative votes will be elected as directors.
+All other proposals require the affirmative vote of a majority of the votes cast on that proposal.
 Voting results will be tabulated and certified by our transfer agent, Computershare.